jjasghar/chef-book/part2/6-write-simple-base-cookbook.md

  # users, and the values can be changed in per-user configuration files
 root@chef-book:~/solo#
 ```
 Go ahead and run the `./converge.sh` again.
-You should see no differance now.
+You should see no difference now.
 ```bash
 root@chef-book:~/solo# diff -u /etc/ssh/ssh_config cookbooks/base/files/default/ssh_config
 root@chef-book:~/solo#